sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 * make sure you got a perltidy config file set up
     * must be located at the path you provided in the lua code above
     * if you've never used perltidy before, google it
-        * download someone's perltidy code and copy and paste it into perltidy config file
+        * download someone's perltidy configuration and copy and paste it into perltidy config file
 * in normal mode in neovim do `<space>f`
     * bam! all your code is nice and pretty